The Origin and Evolution of Animals*

 Cnidarians (Phylum Cnidaria) are either free-swimming medusas (e.g. jellyfish and hydra) or sessile polyps (e.g. sea anemones and coral).
 All of these organisms are predators that capture their prey using specialized stinging cells, cnidocytes.
 All cnidarians are radially symmetrical, which allows these organisms to detect potential prey in all directions.
 Adult cnidarians have a digestive system that stems from the endoderm of the developing embryo.
 The ectoderm develops to become the exterior of the organism, which includes muscles, allowing these organisms to move.

 Other than Porifera, Cnidaria, and Ctenophora, all animals on earth are triploblastic.
-This refers to the presence of a third germ layer in the development of the blastula: the mesoderm (see Coelomates: Protostomes and Deuterostomes below).
+This refers to the presence of a third germ layer in the development of the blastula: the mesoderm (see Fig. 6 above).
 While the ectoderm develops into the skin and the endoderm develops into the digestive system, the mesoderm develops into everything else: muscles, bones, and all non-digestive organ systems.
 All triploblasts share other characteristics.
-While diploblasts have a non-differentiated nerve net, triploblasts have a centralized nervous system, a concentration of nerve cells in ganglia and networks known as tracts.
-This aggregation of neurons has led to the development of cephalization, a concentration of sensing organs (i.e. eyes, ears, and noses) and feeding structures towards a head region.
-Cephalization has promoted bilateral symmetry over radial symmetry, with a defined left and right half.
+While diploblasts have a non-differentiated nerve net, triploblasts have a centralized nervous system (Fig. 12), a concentration of nerve cells in ganglia and networks known as tracts.
+This aggregation of neurons has led to the development of cephalization (Fig. 12), a concentration of sensing organs (i.e. eyes, ears, and noses) and feeding structures towards a head region.
+Cephalization has promoted bilateral symmetry (Fig. 4c) over radial symmetry, with a defined left and right half.

-Members of Phylum Acoelomorpha are the most primitive bilateral triploblastic animal.
+Members of Phylum Acoelomorpha are the most primitive bilateral triploblastic animal (Fig. 13).
 They differ from other triploblasts in that they have never ancestrally developed a body cavity, known to biologists as a coelom.
 Most acoelopmorphates live in mud and sand in marine environments and move by beating cilia.

 Coelomates: Protostomes and Deuterostomes

-The next major evolutionary milestone in animals was the development of a coelom, a fluid-filled body cavity.
+The next major evolutionary milestone in animals was the development of a coelom, a fluid-filled body cavity (Fig. 14).
 These organisms are known as coelomates, and can be divided into two main groups based on how the embryo develops: protostomes and deuterostomes.

-As a coelomate’s fertilized embryo begins to transform from a group of undifferentiated cells (a blastula), an indention forms, known as a blastopore.
+As a coelomate’s fertilized embryo begins to transform from a group of undifferentiated cells (a blastula), an indention forms, known as a blastopore (Fig. 14).
 The blastopore continues to grow exiting out the opposite end of the developing embryo and forming a tube that becomes the animal’s digestive system.
 In protostomes, the blastopore becomes the mouth; while in the deuterostomes the blastopore becomes the anus.
 As the blastopore elongates in the developing embryo, the coelom begins to develop in two different ways in protostomes and deuterostomes.
 In protostomes, the coelom develops by blocks of mesoderm hollowing out.
 In deuterostomes, the coelom develops from pockets of mesoderm near the endoderm pinching off to eventually becoming a coelom.
 While the development of the coelom varies for protostomes and deuterostomes, the end result is the same: a simple spherical embryo with a digestive system composed on one end with a mouth and the other with an anus.
+In deuterostomes blastula divides in a pattern known as radial cleavage, with cellular division occurring parallel or perpendicular to the major polar axis.
+In protostomes the cleavage is called spiral because division planes are oriented obliquely to the polar major axis.

 Protostomes: Lophotrochozoa and Ecdysozoa

 Protostomes are split into two main groups: the Lophotrochozoa and the Ecdysozoa.
 While members within these groups can be morphologically diverse, the way members of each group grow is similar.
-Lophotrochozoa all grow incrementally by extending their skeleton.
-For example, clams add layers to their shell and stretch their bodies to grow.
-Ecdysozoa all shed their exoskeleton in order to expand their bodies.
+Ecdysozoa all shed their exoskeleton in order to expand their bodies (Fig. 15).
 This process is known as molting.
 For example, insects are trapped inside a fixed body due to their rigidity of their exoskeleton.
 In order to grow in size, insects have to leave their exoskeleton behind.
 Once they molt, they expand their bodies and form another, bigger exoskeleton.
+Lophotrochozoa all grow incrementally by extending their skeleton (Fig. 16).
+For example, clams add layers to their shell and stretch their bodies to grow.

 Phylum Bryozoa (Protostomes: Lophotrochozoa)